THOMASELOVE/500-2021/labs/lab1/README.md

 ## Post-Submission Materials

-The Answer Sketch and other materials will appear in due time.
+The Answer Sketch is now available in R Markdown and PDF on our Shared Google Drive.